 8.)
 Exploit the package holiday business model

 Now, what I mean by a package is the hotel and flight included in one package.
-Companies like TUI, Virgin Holidays and Thomas Cook all do this.
+Companies like TUI and Virgin Holidays all do this.

 Remember: Look for their new destination offerings and be patient to see what seems to be going on sale.